TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/manual.md

 therefore send the text content in file n01.

 Note 6: Rename Macro Select the Src and Dst - both must be on the same storage - or enter the 2 names with an =
 inbetween: Oldname=Newname.
 Each name must be a maximum of 30 characters.
+Can also rename folders with the [Ren] key for example enter /System Volume Information=sys and press [Ren] and the folder System Volume Information on the SDCard will be renamed to sys.

 Note 7: Saving text macros in bulk.
 There are various combinations of saving for example S-key textfiles, once loaded, to either Flash or the SDCard, and using either Upper/Lower-case filenames for Flash (2 different filesets S01-S24 and